bds311/bds311.github.io/gh_pages.md

 These changes will show up in `<username>.github.io/experience`.
 There can by a delay between pushing and changes showing up on your site.

-#### Part 5: Link your GitHub Repository to HW08
+#### Part 5: Link your GitHub Repository to HW04

-Back in `mauna_loa.ipynb` in your personal `mauna_loa` Git repository, paste the link to your gh-pages GitHub repository in question 1.
+Back in `hw04.ipynb` in your hw04 repo, paste the link to your gh-pages website in question 1.